FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 ## Setup procedure

 1. For SSL connections to S3 storage, libCURL requires a path to the CA certificates bundle to authenticate the peer.
-Set this path in the UCONF <span class="code">ssl.certificates.ca\_cert\_bundle</span> parameter.
+Set this path in the UCONF `ssl.certificates.ca_cert_bundle` parameter.

 2. Access keys are used for the AWS credentials, so each user accessing S3 services must have an account allowing access to S3 services.
 Define the users and access key information in UCONF.
 For example: